OOHehir/esp32Touch/README.rst

 Change ``xiao_esp32s3`` appropriately for other supported boards.

-After flashing, touch the wire to trigger a change of the LED status.
+After flashing, touch the wire to change the LED status.
 The console outputs detected event details.

 .. code-block:: console